 Is Connecticut Doing Enough To Curb Problem Gambling?

-Online gambling has been available in Connecticut for about three months, and it’s bringing in millions of dollars in revenue.
+Online gambling has been available in Connecticut for about three months, bringing in millions of dollars in revenue.
 But it’s also creating more problems for undisciplined gamblers.
 The state’s helpline has been overwhelmed with calls.
 CT Problem Gambling Is On The Rise.

 Problem Gambling On The Rise